THE END OF THE WORLD — AGAIN: Why the Apocalypse Meme Replicates in Media, Science, and Culture

 Publication date: December 21, 2012.
 This is the book to read after the Mayan hysteria has passed.
 You know there will be more apocalypses to come, real and imagined.
 The question is: why?

-To listen to Barry's public radio interview about this book, click here: Interview.
+To listen to Barry's public radio interview (carried by Public Radio International) about this book, click here: Interview.

 Note: All profits from the sales of this book go to the Center for Media and Destiny.
 We appreciate your support of independent thinking!

 "Barry Vacker’s The End of the World, Again is a fantastic yet haunting book, taking us on a strange trip into the absurdities and anxieties of apocalyptic culture.
 The book poses many deep questions about the fate of humanity and the meaning of our existence, with an analysis that is daring and unconventional, unfolding in so many layers that it is vertiginous for the reader.
 The result is a fascinating and marvelously bizarre critique of media and culture after the millennium.
 It’s a work of absolute virtuosity."

 — Elisabeth Krecké, artist and professor, Aix-Marseille Université (France), and Carine Krecké, artist and author, winner of the Premier Prix du Concours Littéraire National 2008